 Mutually exclusive with: COMP3311/CSIS0311 Legal aspects of computing and ECOM6004 Legal aspects of IT and e-commerce

 Legal aspects of I.T. and e-commerce

 This course provides an introduction to some of the main legal problems generated by recent developments in information technology and e-commerce, and their possible solutions.
-Topics to be covered include copyright, patent protection for software and business methods, domain name disputes and other intellectual property issues on the Internet, contractual issues of on-line trading, public key infrastructure and electronic transactions, privacy and data protection.
+Topics to be covered are selected from, but not limited to, copyright, domain name disputes and other intellectual property issues on the Internet, contractual issues of on-line trading, public key infrastructure and electronic transactions, privacy and data protection.

 Supply chain and e-logistics management